 Every Saturday there is a market that transforms the central part of the old city into a very lively pedestrian street that clearly surpasses the ‘night market’ that many come to Chiang Mai to see.

-… And the big market Kad Luang
+… And the large market Kad Luang

 You enter through a store and up a small staircase, and an international Asian environment will open up.
 They have super good food, coffee and healthy drinks.